NoahMK21100/solbet/PROJECT_GUIDE.md

 Edit `src/constants.ts` for SOL token settings and fees, `src/index.tsx` for providers

 ## Troubleshooting Common Issues

+### React Hooks Violations
+**Problem**: "Rendered fewer hooks than expected" or "Should have a queue" errors **Root Cause**: Hooks called conditionally or circular dependencies in useEffect **Solution**:
+- Always call hooks at the top level of components
+- Never call hooks inside loops, conditions, or nested functions
+- Use `useRef` for values that don't trigger re-renders
+- Separate useEffect concerns into multiple effects
+- Avoid including state values in useEffect dependencies that are set inside that effect

+### Supabase Connection Issues
+**Problem**: 401 Unauthorized errors when accessing Supabase tables **Root Cause**: Row Level Security (RLS) policies blocking access **Solution**:
+- Check RLS policies in Supabase dashboard
+- Ensure proper authentication is set up
+- Use service role key for server-side operations
+- Implement proper error handling for connection failures

+### Styled-Components Props Warnings
+**Problem**: "React does not recognize the `propName` prop on a DOM element" **Root Cause**: Custom props being passed to DOM elements **Solution**:
+- Use transient props with `$` prefix (e.g., `$isVisible` instead of `isVisible`)
+- Use `shouldForwardProp` for complex prop filtering
+- Never pass custom props directly to DOM elements

 ### Coinflip "Trade Assertion Failed" Error:
 **Problem**: Game shows "Transaction failed: Assertion failed" when trying to create a game